GoogleCloudPlatform/serverless-game-contest/README.md

 ## player

 Sample Python 3.7 code to play the "guess a number" game.
-The code can be hosted on any function as a service platform, such as Google Cloud Functions, or any web server that can accept HTTP requests over the Internet.
+The code can be run as a Cloud Function, or on other function as a service platforms or any web server that can accept HTTP requests over the Internet.

 ## questioners